pachecofc/intro-to-git/README.md

 state, this means that you are no longer on the commit that is being pointed to by the HEAD.
 The HEAD, in git, is a pointer to the most recent commit of whichever branch you are currently on.

+# Git connection to GitHub
+- Create a repository on GitHub.
+- Copy the https address.
+- On C9 make sure you are on your project directory.
+- Type git remote add origin <https address>
+- Or git remote set-url origin <https address>.
+- Type git remote -v in order to view the connection.
+- Type git push -u origin master.
+- When asked type your username and password and hit enter.
+- Check if everything worked out fine by logging in GitHub and accessing the
+- project repository.